D-1 (Sony): Relation to other tapes

 4:2:2 is Y, R-Y and B-Y; not RGB; 4:2:2 is often erroneously quoted as 4 meaning red, and the remaining 2s standing for green and blue.
 If this were true, it would produce an uneven recording of green and blue data compared to red.

-In a given small sample of the video picture - for instance the first four pixels going across horizontally in the top-left corner of the screen, the first "4" means that the more important luminance/black-and-white picture detail was sampled in every pixel in that 4-sample.
+In a given small sample of the video picture – for instance the first four pixels going across horizontally in the top-left corner of the screen, the first "4" means that the more important luminance/black-and-white picture detail was sampled in every pixel in that 4-sample.

 The next two 2s mean that R-Y and B-Y were sampled at every other pixel, skipping the one in-between.
-The eye should not be able to see the two in-between pixels not having the actual color information that the originating camera recorded - previous color pixel is simply replicated.
+The eye should not be able to see the two in-between pixels not having the actual color information that the originating camera recorded – previous color pixel is simply replicated.
 Thus with 4:2:2, all color, red, green and blue, is sampled at half the rate of the black-and-white (luminance) picture detail.
-You could say that 50% of the color is actually recorded - because for the TV screen, it was good enough for the human eye.
+You could say that 50% of the color is actually recorded – because for the TV screen, it was good enough for the human eye.

-The popular 1995/96 1/4-inch DV/DVCAM/DVCPro format had a component digital YUV sampling of 4:1:1, meaning only 1 out of 4 pixels or 25% of the color is actually recorded, which is why the color looks "muddy" and not as vibrant when compared to any 4:2:2 recording.
-This further made perfect green screen mattes impossible on the format.
-The DV format further compressed the digital data at 5:1, meaning compromising the picture information by 80% to get 25 million bits per second onto a small tape moving at a slow speed.
-Compare the DV quality to 1986's D1, with 4:2:2, no compression, and 173~226 million bits per second of data preserved.
+The popular 1995/96 1/4-inch DV/DVCAM/DVCPRO format had a component digital YUV sampling of 4:1:1, meaning only 1 out of 4 pixels or 25% of the color is actually recorded, which is why the color looks "muddy" and not as vibrant when compared to any 4:2:2 recording.
+This made green screen mattes lower quality on the format.
+The DV format further compressed the digital data at 5:1, to get 25 million bits per second onto a small tape moving at a slow speed.
+Subtle compression artifacts were sometimes visible.

-Modern high definition video recorders - like Sony's HDCAM-SR format - SR stands for superior resolution - have the ability to switch between 4:2:2 and full RGB recording for giant-screen motion picture work, thus RGB is sampled at every pixel and branded 4:4:4.
+Modern high definition video recorders like Sony's HDCAM-SR format, SR stands for superior resolution, have the ability to switch between 4:2:2 and full RGB recording for giant-screen motion picture work, thus RGB is sampled at every pixel and branded 4:4:4.